 Stash Invest is a beginning investor’s dream and works as a personal investment account.
 You don’t need a minimum balance to start, and you can invest in ETFs or buy fractional shares, which means you can invest in expensive stocks with only a little money.

 Stash removes all the typical barriers that keep beginners from investing.
-It helps new investors learn the ropes, create portfolios, and assess risk tolerance to help you achieve your financial goals.
+It helps new investors learn the ropes, create portfolios, and assess risk tolerance to help them achieve their financial goals.

 How Does Stash Invest Work?